BrendanWallaceNash98/Information-retrival-Models/README.md

 # Information-retrival-Models
-The is a university project that involved preprocessing articles in XML file format and building information retrieval models with the data.
+This is a project that involved preprocessing articles in XML file format and building information retrieval models with the data.

-the files are split into into the three questions that were asked and there is a txt file with the output for each question.
+the files are split into the three questions that were asked and there is a txt file with the output for each question.

-the common english words txt file is a list of stop words used in the preprocessing to take out non-relevant words.
+the common English words txt file is a list of stop words used in the preprocessing to take out non-relevant words.

 Rnews_v1 has the 10 XML files used in the project

-the Stemming folder has the Porter2 algoritim used for stemming of the documents
+the Stemming folder has the Porter2 algorithm used for stemming the documents

-Question 1 involves making functions to to process the relevant data in the XML documents and use the porter2 algoriithim to create terms and then calculate their fequency within the document.
+Task 1 involves making functions to to process the relevant data in the XML documents and using the porter2 algorithm to create terms and then calculate their frequency within the document.

-Question 2 uses the TDIFD equations to fiind term's wieght within the corpus of documents and then build a informational retrival model to find relevant documents to a query.
+Task 2 uses the TDIFD equations to find the term's weight within the corpus of documents and then build an informational retrieval model to find relevant documents to a query.

-Questiion 3 required the BM25 equation to build an information retrival model to find the most relevant documents based on 4 quires
+Task 3 required the BM25 equation to build an information retrieval model to find the most relevant documents based on 4 quires